From GDScript to Lua

 That means that adding/removing/updating an exported property won't show in

-scripts won't be reloaded until the project is reopened.
+the editor and tool scripts won't be reloaded until the project is reopened.

 Getting nodes